 The prediction error monitoring parameters are Fuel Economy Improvement at 16 hours (FEI1) and Fuel Economy Improvement at 100 hours (FEI2).
-The reference oils required for test stand-engine are reference oils accepted by the ASTM Sequence VID Surveillance Panel.
+The reference oils required for test stand-engine calibration are reference oils accepted by the ASTM Sequence VID Surveillance Panel.
 The targets for the current reference oils for each parameter are presented below.

 FUEL ECONOMY IMPROVEMENT at 16 Hours